 As a cloud-based service, Dropbox could offer better encryption; some other cloud-based file sharing software products use zero-knowledge encryption, meaning that no one – including the online service – besides you holds the keys to your data.

-Risks of Using Dropbox
+Risks of Using Dropbox for Secure Transfer

 - Encryption key access: Dropbox retains the right to access your information – which they can do because Dropbox stores all encryption keys for its users for all tiers, from Basic to Enterprise.
 While this is mostly only a risk if Dropbox receives a government request for your data, Dropbox can theoretically decrypt your files and view them at any time.
 This also opens at least two avenues for data exposure: a rogue employee could decrypt and view your files, or an incredibly unlucky hack could expose Dropbox’s encryption keys, and thus user files.